The set of solutions of random XORSAT formulae: Proof of Lemma 3.4

 \begin{lemma} Assume that $G$ has no $2$-core, and let

-where $U$ and $W$ are constructed as in Lemma \ref{lemma:structural}, we order the variables as $U$ followed by $W$, and the matrix inverse is taken over $\GF[2]$.
-Then the columns of $\bK$ form a basis of the kernel of $\cS$, which is also the kernel of $\bH$.
-In addition, if $\bK_{i,j}=1$, then $d_G(i,j) \leq \TC$. \end{lemma}
+where $U$ and $W$ are constructed as in Lemma~\ref{lemma:structural}, we order the variables as $U$ followed by $W$, and the matrix inverse is taken over $\GF[2]$.
+Then the columns of $\bK$ form a basis of the kernel of $\cS $, which is also the kernel of $\bH$.
+In addition, if $\bK_{i,j}=1$, then $d_G(i,j) \leq\TC$. \end{lemma}

-\begin{proof} A standard linear algebra result shows that $\bK$ is a basis for the kernel of $\bH$.
-The bottom identity block of $\bK$ corresponds to the $(n-m)$ independent variables $w \in W$, and in this block a $1$ only occurs if the row and column correspond to the same variable, i.e. for $i,j \in W$, $\bK_{i,j}=1$ implies $i=j$, and thus $d_G(i,j)=0$.
+\begin{pf} A standard linear algebra result shows that $\bK$ is a basis for the kernel of $\bH$.
+The bottom identity block of $\bK$ corresponds to the $(n-m)$ independent variables $w \in W$, and in this block a $1$ only occurs if the row and column correspond to the same variable, that is, for $i,j \in W$, $\bK_{i,j}=1$ implies $i=j$, and thus $d_G(i,j)=0$.
 To prove the distance claim for the upper block of $\bK$, we proceed by induction on $\TC$.
-For a variable $u\in U$ that is peeled along with factor node $a\in F$, we will reference $u$ via the factor node it was peeled with as $u_a$. \begin{itemize} \item{\bf Induction base}: For $\TC=1$, $\bH_{F,U} = I_m$ and thus
+For a variable $u\in U$ that is peeled along with factor node $a\in F$, we will reference $u$ via the factor node it was peeled with as $u_a$. \begin{itemize} \item\textit{Induction base}: For $\TC=1$, $\bH_{F,U} = I_m$, and thus

-Since $\TC=1$, note that ever variable node must be connected to no more than $1$ factor node.
-Thus $(\bH_{F,W})_{a,i}=1$ implies that factor node $a$ was connected to independent variable node $i$.
-Thus, variables $i$ and $u_a$ are both adjacent to factor $a$, and consequently $d_G(u_a,i)=1$.
+Since $\TC=1$, note that ever variable node must be connected to no more than~$1$ factor node.
+Thus, $(\bH_{F,W})_{a,i}=1$ implies that factor node $a$ was connected to independent variable node $i$.
+Thus, variables $i$ and $u_a$ are both adjacent to factor~$a$, and consequently $d_G(u_a,i)=1$.

-\item{\bf Inductive step}: Assume that $\TC=T+1$ and consider the graph $\peel(G) = (F_\peel,V_\peel,E_\peel)$ (recall that $\peel$ denoted the peeling operator).
+\item\textit{Inductive step}: Assume that $\TC=T+1$ and consider the graph $\peel(G) = (F_\peel,V_\peel,E_\peel)$ (recall that $\peel$ denoted the peeling operator).
 By construction $\TC(\peel(G))=T$, and thus by the inductive hypothesis the columns of

 form a basis for the kernel of $\bH_{\peel(G)}$, where $F_\peel$, $U_\peel$, and $W_\peel$ refer to the set of factor nodes of the factor graph $\peel(G)$, and their corresponding partition, respectively.
-In addition, $(\bK_{\peel(G)})_{a,i} = 1$ only if $d_{\peel(G)}(u_a,i)\leq T$.
+In addition, $(\bK_{\peel(G)})_{a,i} = 1$ only if $d_{\peel (G)}(u_a,i)\leq T$.
 To extend this basis to a basis for the kernel of $\bH$, note that